Light-emitting diode: Biological detection

-The discovery of radiative recombination in Aluminum Gallium Nitride (AlGaN) alloys by U.S. Army Research Laboratory (ARL) led to the conceptualization of UV light emitting diodes (LEDs) to be incorporated in light induced fluorescence sensors used for biological agent detection.
+The discovery of radiative recombination in aluminum gallium nitride (AlGaN) alloys by U.S. Army Research Laboratory (ARL) led to the conceptualization of UV light-emitting diodes (LEDs) to be incorporated in light-induced fluorescence sensors used for biological agent detection.
 In 2004, the Edgewood Chemical Biological Center (ECBC) initiated the effort to create a biological detector named TAC-BIO.
-The program capitalized on Semiconductor UV Optical Sources (SUVOS) developed by the Defense Advanced Research Projects Agency (DARPA).
+The program capitalized on semiconductor UV optical sources (SUVOS) developed by the Defense Advanced Research Projects Agency (DARPA).

-UV induced fluorescence is one of the most robust techniques used for rapid real time detection of biological aerosols.
+UV-induced fluorescence is one of the most robust techniques used for rapid real-time detection of biological aerosols.
 The first UV sensors were lasers lacking in-field-use practicality.
-In order to address this, DARPA incorporated SUVOS technology to create a low cost, small, lightweight, low power device.
+In order to address this, DARPA incorporated SUVOS technology to create a low-cost, small, lightweight, low-power device.
 The TAC-BIO detector's response time was one minute from when it sensed a biological agent.
 It was also demonstrated that the detector could be operated unattended indoors and outdoors for weeks at a time.

-Aerosolized biological particles will fluoresce and scatter light under a UV light beam.
+Aerosolized biological particles fluoresce and scatter light under a UV light beam.
 Observed fluorescence is dependent on the applied wavelength and the biochemical fluorophores within the biological agent.
 UV induced fluorescence offers a rapid, accurate, efficient and logistically practical way for biological agent detection.
-This is because the use of UV fluorescence is reagent less, or a process that does not require an added chemical to produce a reaction, with no consumables, or produces no chemical byproducts.
+This is because the use of UV fluorescence is reagentless, or a process that does not require an added chemical to produce a reaction, with no consumables, or produces no chemical byproducts.

 Additionally, TAC-BIO can reliably discriminate between threat and non-threat aerosols.
 It was claimed to be sensitive enough to detect low concentrations, but not so sensitive that it would cause false positives.
-The particle counting algorithm used in the device converted raw data into information by counting the photon pulses per unit of time from the fluorescence and scattering detectors, and comparing the value to a set threshold.
+The particle-counting algorithm used in the device converted raw data into information by counting the photon pulses per unit of time from the fluorescence and scattering detectors, and comparing the value to a set threshold.

-The original TAC-BIO was introduced in 2010, while the second generation TAC-BIO GEN II, was designed in 2015 to be more cost efficient as plastic parts were used.
+The original TAC-BIO was introduced in 2010, while the second-generation TAC-BIO GEN II, was designed in 2015 to be more cost-efficient, as plastic parts were used.
 Its small, light-weight design allows it to be mounted to vehicles, robots, and unmanned aerial vehicles.
-The second generation device could also be utilized as an environmental detector to monitor air quality in hospitals, airplanes, or even in households to detect fungus and mold.
+The second-generation device could also be utilized as an environmental detector to monitor air quality in hospitals, airplanes, or even in households to detect fungus and mold.